jyutzler/Bridge-Systems/system.md

 unbid suits.

 # Defensive Leads and Signals
-The following are specified:
+Signals are:

-Defensive signals when following suit or discarding are “high encourages, low discourages.”
-Leads are top of touching honors (with choices from A–K–x and interior sequences).
+   1 Attitude

-Pairs must choose from the following options.
+   1 Count

-Where no card is pre-marked in bold Italics, pairs must mark their leads.
+   1 Suit preference

-   * Which card is led from A–K–x.
+Discards are Odd/Even.
+Odd encourages, even discourages.

-   * Which card is led from x–x–x, x–x–x–x, or x–x–x–x–x.
+Leads are:
-   * Whether 4th best, or 3rd & 5th best leads are used.
+   * top of touching honors and interior sequences.
-   * Whether 3rd best is led from K–J–10–x, K–10–9–x, or Q–10–9–x (and from
+   * A from A–K–x
-A–J–10–x, or A–10–9–x vs. notrump).
-Must be indicated by circling the card led.
+   * 4th best from x-x-x-x or x-x-x-x-x.
-   * Whether or not frequent count signals are given.
+   * Top from x–x–x.